soralabs/.github/profile/README.md

 ## 🛠️ Our Projects

 ### [Zen - An Advanced Conversational LLM Framework](https://github.com/soralabs/zen)
 Zen is a modular, open-source conversational AI framework designed for the decentralized era.
-It bridges the power of advanced AI with the flexibility of systems that align with crypto's decentralized philosophy.
+It bridges the power of advanced AI with the flexibility of systems.

 Key features:
 - Plugin-based architecture with hot-swappable components
 - Multi-provider LLM support, including OpenAI and custom integrations